Planning on going to Disney World with toddlers? Today let’s chat through the 7 things you must know before you head to the happiest place on Earth!

 You must plan your trip with this in mind.
 We can’t tailer make your trip for you but you can tailer make it for yourself by knowing how your family operates best.

-Are your children early risers?
-If so, try to take advantage of Extra Magic Hours.
+- Are your children early risers?
+If so, try to take advantage of Early Theme Park Entry – you can get into the Disney Parks 30 minutes early first thing in the morning!

-If they are not, you may want to let them sleep and not try to hit rope drop.
+- If your kids hate the early morning you may want to let them sleep and not try to hit rope drop.

-That being said, you can’t “wing it” when you get to the park so you do need to plan out your meals and fast pass+ reservations accordingly.
+- You can’t “wing it” when you get to the park so you do need to plan out your meals and fast passes accordingly.
 You must plan ahead in order to avoid lines and eat meals with characters.

 If you are traveling primarily with toddlers we do recommend spending more time at Magic Kingdom than the other parks because of the kid friendly attractions.
 This leads us to number 5…